OpenIdentityPlatform/OpenIdentityPlatform.org/_posts/2025-09-12-using-google-authenticator-with-openam.md

 **OpenAM** is an open-source access management system.
 It is designed for centralized management of authentication, authorization, and user accounts.

-**Microsoft Authenticator** is a mobile application designed to be used as an additional authentication factor.
-It supports push notifications, one-time passwords (TOTP), and biometric authentication.
+**Google Authenticator** is a mobile application designed to be used as an additional authentication factor.
+It supports one-time passwords (TOTP), and biometric authentication.

-In this article, we will deploy OpenAM, configure modules and authentication chains for use with Microsoft Authenticator, and show you how to add a second factor authentication for a user.
+In this article, we will deploy OpenAM, configure modules and authentication chains for use with Google Authenticator, and show you how to add a second factor authentication for a user.

 We will use authentication with one-time passwords generated using the TOTP (time-based one-time password) protocol.
 Such passwords do not need to be sent to the client device via SMS or PUSH notifications.
 These passwords are generated using a specific cryptographic algorithm directly on the device.